Bidding combinatorial games: Introduction

 \section{Introduction}

 Normal play combinatorial games are sequential games, usually played under the alternating move convention, and where ``the player who moves last wins'' \cite{BCG2001, C1976, S2013}.
 Or wait, should we rather say, ``a player who cannot move loses''?
-Of course, in alternating play, the latter implies the former playing from a non-terminal game.
-The former is more intuitive from a recreational play perspective, but the latter is the correct one, from a recursive point of view; the neutral element, the 0-game, has no move options for either player, and so the current player loses.
+Of course, in alternating play, these statements are equivalent playing from a non-terminal position.
+The former is more intuitive from a recreational play perspective, but the latter is the correct one, from a recursive point of view; the neutral element, the 0-game, has no move options for either player and so the current player loses.
 Moreover, if $0$ is the starting position, there is no ``last player''.
-The recursive point of view is fundamental to the theory, in computing prefect play outcomes via backward induction.
+The recursive point of view is fundamental to the theory, in computing perfect play outcomes via backward induction.

-We will generalize alternating play Combinatorial Game Theory (CGT) into an infinite class of game families under the normal play convention, by combining the standard game forms with a certain bidding convention, the so-called {\em Richman auction} \cite{LLPU1996}.
-As usual, the players are called Left (female) and Right (male), and games are finite, i.e. there is no cycle or infinite play sequence.
+We generalize alternating play Combinatorial Game Theory (CGT) into an infinite class of game families under the normal play convention, by combining the standard game forms with a certain bidding convention, the so-called {\em Richman auction} \cite{LLPU1996}.
+As usual, the players are called Left (female) and Right (male).
 If a game $G$ is played by the discrete bidding convention \cite{DP2010,LPR2021}, then there is a total budget $\tb\in\mathbb N_0=\{0,1,\ldots\}$ partitioned between the players as $(p, q)$, with $p+q=\tb$, and where Left's part of the budget is $p$.
 The player who bids more moves next, and if bids are equal then a tiebreaker determines {\em the current player} (as in standard CGT we identify `next' with `current').

 At each stage of play, exactly one of the players holds a tiebreaker, a tiebreaking {\em marker}, and this is denoted by $(G,\hat p)$ (Left holds the marker in the game $G$) or $(G,p)$ (if Right holds the marker).
-If a player wins a bid strictly, then this player hands over the bidding amount to the other player, and plays their move.
+If a player wins a bid strictly, then this player hands over the bidding amount to the other player and plays their move.
 If bids are equal then the player with the marker wins the bid, they play their move, and the marker together with the bid shifts over to the other player.